Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Everyone should understand that it’s important to know the history of your potential RV and its current condition before making such a large high-dollar purchase.
+Everyone should understand that it’s important to know the history of your potential RV and its current condition before making such a large high-dollar RV purchase.
 As I have said before in previous articles, whether you are buying a new or used RV, it should never be considered an investment.
 It’s a high-dollar purchase that will continue to depreciate in value as time goes by and as such, it should be inspected prior to purchase and even as the years go by while it’s under your ownership.

-When I first started the research for this article, I came across numerous articles that advocated for the need of pre-purchase inspections performed by someone qualified to evaluate the motorhome or towable RV you may want to purchase.
-Unfortunately, many of the articles I read during my research never addressed how to find someone that specializes in the inspections of RVs.
+When I first started the research for this article, I came across numerous articles that advocated the need for pre-purchase RV inspections performed by someone qualified to evaluate the motorhome or towable RV you may want to purchase.
+Unfortunately, many of the articles I read during my research never addressed how to find someone that specializes in RV inspections of RVs.

-The answer is probably no. Sure, a vehicle mechanic may know their way around a motor and the drivetrain of a motorhome, but it’s unlikely that they will have much understanding of other important components such as the refrigeration, air conditioning, furnaces, slide-outs and the electrical or electronic systems that most RVs have these days.
+The answer is probably no. Sure, a vehicle mechanic may know their way around a motor and the drivetrain of a motorhome, but it’s unlikely that they will have much understanding of other important components such as the refrigeration, air conditioning, furnaces, slide-outs and the electrical or electronic RV systems that most RVs have these days.

-Where can I find someone qualified to inspect an RV?
+Where Can I Find Someone Qualified to Inspect an RV?

 While relatively new in terms of how long people have needed trained RV inspectors, the popularity of people enjoying the van life and full-time RVing folks in the past decade or so has facilitated the need for trained recreational vehicle inspectors.
-Founded in 2014, the National Recreational Vehicle Inspectors Association (NRVIA) based in Athens, Texas specializes in training people to inspect and give truthful and accurate evaluations of the RV they are contracted to inspect.
+Founded in 2014, the National RV Inspectors Association (NRVIA) based in Athens, Texas specializes in training people to inspect and give truthful and accurate evaluations of the RV they are contracted to inspect.

-While the NRVIA does teach its students to become well informed and educated inspectors of RVs, their website needs some updating and clarification.
-For example, it wasn’t until I navigated through numerous links on their site that I discovered that I could find an inspector that they certified to inspect my RV or future purchase of the same without being charged for the referral.
+While the NRVIA does teach its students to become well-informed and educated inspectors of RVs, its website needs some updating and clarification.
+For example, it wasn’t until I navigated through numerous links on their site that I discovered that I could find a certified RV inspector to inspect my RV or future purchase of the same without being charged for the referral.

-I called the NRVIA to get some more information and spoke with Cynthia Castaneda, a representative for their organization.
+I called NRVIA to get some more information and spoke with Cynthia Castaneda, a representative for their organization.
 I asked her what kind of training they provided as well as the cost of the programs, and I discovered that to become a National Recreational Vehicle Inspector certified “Level 1” inspector, the cost would be $1,644.

 To become a “Level 2” inspector with NRVIA certification, participants are required to pay an additional $1,145 for another five-day hands-on class by one of their instructors.
 This course examines some of the more complex issues involving RV mechanical problems and if I were to consider taking their courses, I would certainly take their level-two course.

-Would I hire a certified NRVIA inspector?
+Would I Hire a Certified NRVIA Inspector?